About The Danish Institute for Sports Studies

 Since merging with Play the Game (www.playthegame.org) on 1 January 2011, the Institute is now also responsible for organising the international Play the Game conference and promoting democracy, transparency and freedom of expression within the international sports community.

-Since March 2013, the Institute has equally become responsible for the new Danish Institute for Non-Formal Education (Videncenter for Folkeoplysning, www.vifo.dk), which focuses on non-formal adult education and non-formal youth and children leisure activities such as the scout movement, and political and religious youth organisations.
+Since March 2013, the Institute also includes the Danish Institute for Non-Formal Education (Videncenter for Folkeoplysning, www.vifo.dk), which focuses on non-formal adult education and non-formal youth and children leisure activities such as the scout movement, and political and religious youth organisations.

 Funding and organisation

-The Danish Institute for Sports Studies is funded through a basic annual grant from the Ministry of Culture of an anticipated 9.6 million DKK in 2015 and 8.5 million DKK in 2016.
+The Danish Institute for Sports Studies is funded through a basic annual grant from the Ministry of Culture of 10.0 million DKK in 2019.
 The grant is regulated through the Danish Lottery Act.*

 The Danish Institute for Sports Studies is directed by a board that consists of six members appointed by the Minister of Culture.
-The responsibility for its daily management lies with the director of the Institute, Henrik.
-H. Brandt.
+The responsibility for its daily management lies with the director of the Institute, Jakob Rathlev.

 Contact the Danish Institute for Sports Studies